-63 Id. at 559.
+63. Id. at 559.
 Neither the Supreme Court, nor the lower court, gave any recitation of the events that led to the indictments.
 After the Court's decision in Cruikshank, "the Justice Department dropped 179 Enforcement Act prosecutions in Mississippi alone."
 Lynching in America, supra note 52.

-64 The same year the Amnesty Act of 1872 was passed, restoring civil rights to former Confederate leaders.
+64. The same year the Amnesty Act of 1872 was passed, restoring civil rights to former Confederate leaders.

-65 Slaughterhouse Cases, 83 U.S. 36 (1872).
+65. Slaughterhouse Cases, 83 U.S. 36 (1872).

-66 See id.(Field, J., Dissenting) (opining that majority opinion rendered Fourteenth Amendment "a vain and idle enactment, which accomplished nothing").
+66. See id.
+(Field, J., Dissenting) (opining that majority opinion rendered Fourteenth Amendment "a vain and idle enactment, which accomplished nothing").

-67 See id.
+67. See id.

-$^{^{68}}$ Id.
+68. Id.
 The Court recognized the Amendment was promulgated in recognition of the fact "the condition of the slave race would, without further protection of the Federal government, be almost as bad as it was before" and "[t]he laws were administered by the white man alone."
 Id. at 71.
-However, the Court concluded the Amendment was not intended to disrupt the relationship of the federal government to the state governments so drastically.
-Id.
+However, the Court concluded explanations for narrowing protections, based in federalism, allowed the Court to slash protections for Black people using language that, on its face, did not appear racially motivated.